 Brown officially severed ties with the company on Aug.
 29. He said he had been unable to confirm Choi’s personal story after talking with family members and colleagues.
 The development team he led, most of whom are on F1 visas, must return back China if they can’t find new jobs quickly.
 He is now owed expenses, August office rent, back pay, and the $230,000 bridge loan.
 “It’s bad,” he said.

 “I wasn’t thinking of really doing deep due diligence on my partner.
-I took him at this word,” said Brown who was introduced to Choi by a trusted colleague.
-“I really wanted to believe in the dream and him….It’s really hard to face the fact it might not be true.”“It’s not a happy ending, and it’s not great for anyone.”
+I took him at this word,” said Brown who was introduced to Choi by a trusted colleague. ”I really wanted to believe in the dream and him….It’s really hard to face the fact it might not be true.”

 WrkRiot’s story appears to be one of willful deception and wildly misplaced trust.
 Friends and family members introduced the company’s executives.
 Employees, up until very recently, seemed to still have faith in the CEO’s promises.
 Advisors had taken the company’s management at its word.
 It seems a mounting wave of mistakes, coverups, and outright deception led to the company’s current predicament.